1f349/int-byte-utils/README.md

 # Int Byte Utils

 Utilities for converting (u)integers to and from a slice of bytes; supports the standard io.Writer and io.Reader.
+This is almost the same as varint provided in the standard encoding/binary package with different interface targets.

 ## Format
 All byte data is treated as unsigned integers by default,